Bluebonnet Horse Expo

 Jodi is an All Around Horse Trainer from Granger, Texas.
 She is the owner of Brassard Equine Services, LLC. and has been professionally training, showing, and giving lessons for over 20 years.
 She credits her mother for introducing her to horses at a young age, and has been riding ever since.

 Jodi’s motto is Making Horse And Rider A Team, and has worked with students of all ages and disciplines.
 For both training and lessons, Jodi always emphasizes safety, explaining “safety is the first, middle, and last thing you do”.
 On the training side she likes her horses to feel fluid and confident.
-This ensures the necessary
+This ensures the necessary foundation for a great companion.

 In 2016, Jodi was looking to add to the relationship and well being of her equine companions when she found Traditional Chinese Medicine.
 Adding Acupressure to her training program was very exciting, and was the answer to “Getting and keeping your horse sound”, as Jodi says.
 Continuing to expand Brassard Equine, Jodi became an Associate Instructor with Elemental Acupressure, added business partners Espana Silk, an all natural grooming product line, and TOML USA, which is CBD products for horses.